Counseling and Mental Health Services Brochure.pdf

-Sponsored by the Office of Residence Life, the Counselors in Residence program places licensed professional counselors directly in the residence halls.
-Their mission is to provide staff consultation, support, crisis intervention, and proactive prevention efforts addressing mental health issues, and to act as a bridge to partner offices supporting the personal growth and academic progress of students.
+Sponsored by the Office of Residence Life, the Counselors in Residence program places licensed mental health professionals directly in the residence halls.
+Their mission is to provide staff consultation, support, crisis intervention and proactive prevention efforts addressing mental health issues, and to act as a bridge to partner offices supporting the personal growth and academic progress of students.
 Services are free.

 Psychological Training and Consultation Center

 Health Professions Building 1101